Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 -- To implement the abstract method of a functional interface in Java, we can either use lambda expression or we can implement the interface to our class and override the method.
 In the syntax above we are using a lambda expression.

+## Annotation we used just if any other developer come to work on same code, so they know its functional interface,
+because if there is no annotation system will not show any error if more than one abstract method would be added but compile time it show error.
+With Annotation mentioned , dev immidiately get error
 ## Let us understand the syntax of functional interfaces with a simple example.

 // interface